Ming Xia: Founding

+In the early 14th century, several rebellions erupted against the Mongol-led Yuan dynasty in central China.
+During the 1330s, opposition to Yuan rule grew stronger as various groups of disaffected people united through shared religious and millenarian beliefs influenced by Manichaeism and Buddhism.
+Known as the Red Turbans, these rebels believed in the coming of the "King of Light" (Mingwang), a messianic figure who would cleanse the world of evil and overthrow the Yuan government.
+In Hubei, the movement was led by Zou Pusheng (鄒普勝), a blacksmith; Xu Shouhui, a street vendor; and Peng Yingyu (彭瑩玉), a peasant who served as its principal ideologue.
+In August 1351, Zou Pusheng and Xu Shouhui launched an uprising in eastern Hubei.
+The following month, they established their headquarters at the newly captured city of Qizhou, the prefectural capital, thereby securing control over northeastern Hubei.
+They proclaimed the Zhiping ("Equable Governance") era and founded an independent state known as Tianwan.
+Xu Shouhui was enthroned as emperor, while Zou Pusheng assumed the position of grand marshal.
+Between 1352 and 1353, Tianwan expanded rapidly, bringing large areas of central China under its control.

-In 1357, Min Rui, the commander of the state of Tianwan, which emerged from the Red Turban Rebellion, led an army of 10,000 men up the Yangtze River and successfully conquered Sichuan.
+In 1357, the Tianwan general Ming Yuzhen led an army of 10,000 men up the Yangtze River and successfully conquered Sichuan.
 This conquest greatly increased the strength and influence of Tianwan.
 One of the main motivations for Ming's expedition to Sichuan was the issue of feeding his army in Hubei, where food shortages were prevalent.
-Despite remaining loyal to the Tianwan emperor Xu Shouhui, Ming effectively governed Sichuan on his own.
+Despite remaining loyal to Xu Shouhui, Ming effectively governed Sichuan on his own.

 In 1360, Chen Youliang overthrew the state of Tianwan and killed Xu Shouhui.
-Min Rui refused to recognize the new ruler and changed his name to Ming Yuzhen.
+Ming Yuzhen refused to recognize the new ruler.
 He declared himself "Master of Light" (Mingzhu) and took on the title of King of Longshu.
 Two years later, in 1362, he became emperor of the Great Xia with its capital in Chongqing.
-Ming Yuzhen ruled successfully and prudently, using a combination of symbolism from the popular millenarianism spread by the White Lotus, such as the worship of the Buddha Maitreya, changing his name, and using the title "Master of Light" to refer to the belief in the coming of the messiah, the "King of Light."
+Ming Yuzhen drew upon symbols associated with the millenarian beliefs propagated by the White Lotus movement, including devotion to the Buddha Maitreya and expectations of the coming messianic "King of Light".
 He also suppressed Taoism and Buddhism and promoted Confucianism, gaining the trust of the people and the support of the gentry.
 His administration was heavily influenced by the Confucian scholar Liu Zhen, who dominated his rule for the next few years.
 Ming Yuzhen organized his administration using traditional methods and terminology from the ancient Zhou dynasty (c.
 1046 – 256 BC).
 Despite his successes, he failed in his attempts at expansion.
 He tried to conquer Yuan province of Yunnan, but the attack was poorly planned and carried out by a small force, resulting in failure.
-As a result, he abandoned any further conquests.

-In 1366, Ming Yuzhen died at the relatively young age of 35 due to illness.
+In 1366, Ming Yuzhen died at the age of 35 due to illness.
 His nine-year-old son, Ming Sheng, succeeded him as the "Lesser Master of Light" (Xiao Mingzhu).
 With a child emperor at the helm, the Xia government lacked strong unified leadership and merely passively awaited the conquest of the Ming.